ibm-cloud-docs/key-protect/delete-keys.md

 - {{site.data.keyword.keymanagementserviceshort}} blocks the deletion of any key that's actively protecting a cloud resource.
 Before you delete a key, [review the resources](/docs/key-protect?topic=key-protect-view-protected-resources) that are associated with the key.
 - You can [force deletion on a key](#delete-key-force) that's protecting a cloud resource.
 However, the action won't succeed if the key's associated resource is non-erasable due to a retention policy.
 You can verify whether a key is associated with a non-erasable resource by [checking the registration details](/docs/key-protect?topic=key-protect-view-protected-resources#view-protected-resources-api) for the key.

-## Deleting keys with the GUI
+## Deleting keys in the console
 {: #delete-key-gui}

 By default, {{site.data.keyword.keymanagementserviceshort}} requires one authorization to delete a key.
-If you prefer to delete your encryption keys by using a graphical interface, you can use the {{site.data.keyword.keymanagementserviceshort}} GUI.
+If you prefer to delete your encryption keys by using a graphical interface, you can use the {{site.data.keyword.cloud_notm}} console.

 [After you create or import your existing keys into the service](/docs/key-protect?topic=key-protect-create-root-keys), complete the following steps to delete a key: